-Alexander Newman was born in Oshawa, Canada to Jamaican parents and spent his childhood moving between locations in the Northeastern United States, China, and the Midwest.
-He graduated from the San Francisco Art Institute with a BFA in Photography in 2017, and has since relocated to Philadelphia, Pennsylvania where he currently lives and works.
+Alexander Newman was born in Oshawa, Canada to Jamaican parents and spent his childhood moving between locations in the United States and China.
+He graduated from the San Francisco Art Institute with a BFA in Photography in 2017, and has since relocated to Philadelphia, Pennsylvania.
 His artwork is heavily influenced by the power of the geographic site.
-Diasporic identities, the uncanny nature of modernized landscapes, and the presence of ancestral power in physical space are all elements which inform his practice.
-As a visual artist who works primarily with film photography, he sees this medium as a tool to create a complete and infinite observation of space, a process which allows one to pass through a deeply layered present, informed by both memory and spiritual power.
+As a second generation immigrant, life in the diaspora and the presence of ancestral power in physical space are two elements which greatly inform his practice.
+A visual artist who works primarily with film photography, he sees this medium as a tool to create a complete and infinite observation of space, a process which allows one to pass through a deeply layered present, informed by both memory and spiritual power.
 He is a part of an artistic collective, In Rapture, where he is the principal photographer, and his sister, Dr. Rachel Grace Newman, is the creative director.

 About the Collective, In Rapture

 In Rapture is a collaborative art project comprised of two siblings; Alexander Newman is the principal photographer, and Dr. Rachel Grace Newman is the creative director.
 In Rapture, so named for the rapture with which we hold our ancestors who came before us, explores the complexities of history and identity through large-scale styled portraits and narrative photography.
 Our work seeks to access the ancestral world and repair ruptures to our ancestral lines caused by the interwoven histories of colonialism and capitalism.